Helab-bioinformatics/TACIT/TACIT/README.md

 2. Analyze sequencing data for each histone modification using tacit.sh.

 ## scRNA-seq analysis
-1. Split raw sequening data for each single cell based on oligo dT barcodes, with scripts in the scRNA/00_split single cells folder.
+1. Split raw sequening data for each single cell based on oligo dT barcodes, with scripts in the scRNA/00_split_single_cells folder.
-2. Analyze sequencing data including cutting adaptor, mapping to mm10 reference genome, and calculating TPM, with scripts in the scRNA/01_scRNA-QC folder.
+2. Analyze sequencing data including cutting adaptor, mapping to mm10 reference genome, and calculating TPM, with scripts in the scRNA/01_qc folder.

 ## ChromHMM analysis
 1. ChromHMM manual: https://ernstlab.biolchem.ucla.edu/ChromHMM/